ppernias/scolaia-builder/README.md

 - **Dual Editor**: Simple mode for basic editing and advanced mode for full control
 - **YAML Validation**: Real-time validation against the defined schema
+- **Enhanced Security**: JWT authentication with refresh tokens and token revocation
 - **User Authentication**: Registration and login to save personal assistants
 - **Template Library**: Collection of predefined templates to get started quickly
 - **Import/Export**: Support for importing and exporting YAML files